-■ HEU will establish a caucus of one (1) representative from each Local in each region, to meet a minimum of once every six (6) months wherever possible.
+HEU will establish a caucus of one (1) representative from each Local in each region, to meet a minimum of once every six (6) months wherever possible.
 Caucus meetings will be chaired by the Regional Vice-President or, in his/her absence, by an alternate from the region.
 These caucuses can call meetings within their respective regions as necessary, within an assigned budget.
-(24 BC 10-04)

-- Set dates 5 months prior to Regional Caucus meetings whenever possible; - Send out a call for agenda items to Locals in advance of the Regional Caucus Meeting; - Circulate the meeting agenda to Locals one month in advance where possible; - Make Equity materials such as Equity Kits including current membership of the Equity Standing Committees, available at Caucus meetings; and - We want delegates attending the Regional Caucus meetings to be able to express their opinion by moving, seconding and voting on motions, and results of such votes shall be reported to the Provincial Executive at their regular meetings.
-(26 BC 11-08) - The three (3) Vice-Presidents and the three (3) Trustees may attend one regional meeting other than their own, when invited and in consultation with the President.
-(PE 03-09)
+- HEU will: - Set dates 5 months prior to Regional Caucus meetings whenever possible; - Send out a call for agenda items to Locals in advance of the Regional Caucus Meeting; - Circulate the meeting agenda to Locals one month in advance where possible; - Make Equity materials such as Equity Kits including current membership of the Equity Standing Committees, available at Caucus meetings; and

+• We want delegates attending the Regional Caucus meetings to be able to express their opinion by moving, seconding and voting on motions, and results of such votes shall be reported to the Provincial Executive at their regular meetings.

+The three (3) Vice-Presidents and the three (3) Trustees may attend one regional meeting other than their own, when invited and in consultation with the President.